Take an Official State-Approved Hunter Safety Course

 Younger hunters may have additional requirements for in-person skills demonstrations, while adults often have more flexibility to complete the course fully online.

-For official course listings and to register for a North Dakota-approved hunter education course, visit the North Dakota Game and Fish Department website or check out Recademics North Dakota Hunter Education.
+For official course listings and to register for a North Dakota-approved hunter education course, visit the North Dakota Game and Fish Department website or check out Recademics for links to approved courses.

 Online Course Benefits